shonker/simple-rust-hack/README.md

 # Simple-Rust-Hack

-A simple rust hack source code
+* A simple rust hack source code

+* new chain
+*
-updated 30.09.2022
+updated 18.01.2023